jamescasipong/backend/README.md

 1. **PHP**: Make sure PHP is installed on your system.
 2. **MySQL**: Install MySQL for database management.
 3. **Composer**: This is PHP's dependency manager, similar to npm for JavaScript.
 For what purposes?
-Welp, tt is used for managing packages, such as installing pre-built QR code systems, so you don't have to code them yourself.
+Welp, tt is used for managing packages, such as installing useful packages like web-token, qr-code, etc., so you don't have to code them yourself.

 After installing these tools, follow this [tutorial](https://www.youtube.com/watch?v=iBaM5LYgyPk) to configure PHP and install Laravel; installing Laravel just sucks and is harder than coding in PHP lmaoo.
 The video will guide you through the necessary PHP configurations and the installation process for Laravel.